-Brooke Bornick returns from the Executive MBA International Business Study Trip to California, having experienced how innovation and people power lie at the heart of success in Silicon Valley.
+Brooke Bornick (EMBA 2016) returns from the Executive MBA International Business Study Trip to California, having experienced how innovation and people power lie at the heart of success in Silicon Valley.

 The International Business Study Trip focused on exploring Silicon Valley as a cluster of innovation and entrepreneurship, with distinctive institutions and culture.
 To that end, two themes about innovation emerged:

 1. Clichés abound about “failing fast” or “failing forward,” but the message this week was about taking risks and learning as much as you can along the way

 One speaker noted that if you haven’t failed much in the last few years, you probably have not taken enough risk.
 Another advised that we measure our outcomes in terms beyond dollars, as our time on earth is a one-time investment.
 The striking thing about Silicon Valley is that potential appears to be valued far above experience.

 2. Radical and incremental innovation are different beasts with different habitats

 Radical innovation requires high mobility of capital and talent, which flourishes in locations where capital is invested by smaller, agile investors actively involved in a business.
 Radical innovation also flourishes in communities where employees can be hired quickly and with a minimum of red tape.
 Incremental change, however, typically results from a coordinated economy, where consensus is valued over agility.
 For example, fuel cells are developed in liberal market economies like the US and UK while wind energy plods forward in Europe’s coordinated market economies.
 Large companies which have become too big to retain their agility can still import innovation by acquiring smaller, innovative companies (or their intellectual property).